Film vocalization sound design session with microphone, performer, creature voice and droid cues

 Wall-E in “WALL-E” (2008)

-Using vocalizations for character development
+Using voice cues for character development

 A sudden scream communicates fear in a way that’s faster and more primal than language.
 Characters who seem calm might betray their true feelings with nervous laughter or other vocal tics.
 Every sound people make with their voice can carry a meaning of some kind.